-Advanced SQL is designed to be completed in approximately 80 to 120 hours.
+Advanced SQL is designed to be completed in approximately 80 hours.
 Since the course is self-paced, the amount of time required to complete the course will vary from person to person.
 Trainees are responsible for learning both the tutorial content and the skills acquired through practice.

 This course assumes that trainees have completed the SQL Fundamentals course where they learned: